This page provides key information relating to the research ethics and governance arrangements in place across the University.

 The University is committed to ensuring that all researchers (staff and students) receive appropriate training in relation to research ethics and governance as part of its commitment towards staff development and to achieving the highest standards of research governance.

 The University delivers a generic online training programme on research ethics and governance for all research staff and students, developed in consultation with the University's Ethics Committees/Review Boards.
-This training is currently mandatory for all postgraduate research students, and will become mandatory for all staff applicants for ethical approval of research (including members of their research team) as of 01 February 2022.
+This training is currently mandatory for all postgraduate research students, and became mandatory for all staff applicants for ethical approval of research (including members of their research team) as of 01 February 2022.
 The training must be completed prior to the submission of an application for ethical approval of research.
 The course includes training on the key generic issues which underpin research ethics and governance and is applicable to all disciplines.
+Repeat training is required every five years.

 Note: SMMSN staff who have already completed the Good Clinical Practice/Good Research Practice (GCP/GRP) NHS training will be exempt from this requirement, as will any staff who have completed similar training at a previous institution within the last five years (and who can provide supporting evidence of this).